RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 ### Error message: Failed to upload local path xxxx to Azure Storage Account.
 Please retry this action later.

+### 1. `BaseComponentInnerError`
+- **Reason**: Custom operational errors within the deployment component.
+- **Solution**: Ensure that the input parameters are correct and valid.
+Check the logs for detailed error messages to understand the specific issue.

+### 2. `SystemError`
+- **Reason**: General system errors including network issues, filesystem problems, or other operational interruptions.
+- **Solution**: Retry the deployment operation.
+Verify network connectivity and the availability of the target storage account.
+Ensure the server has sufficient permissions and resources.

+### 3. `UserError`
+- **Reason**: Errors due to invalid user input or configuration issues.
+- **Solution**: Double-check the provided inputs, especially `artifactFolder` and `resourceId`.
+Ensure that all required parameters are correct and the paths are valid.

+### 4. `UnknownError`
+- **Reason**: Errors that are not recognized by the system, which may stem from unexpected conditions or unknown issues.
+- **Solution**: Consult the detailed error logs provided in the action execution output.
+Gather the error details and consider consulting Azure support if the issue persists.

 # spfx/deploy